 Big Kahuna’s Water & Adventure Park is the largest water park on Florida’s Emerald Coast.
 The popular adventure park was voted by Emerald Coast Magazine readers as the “Best Place to Take the Kids.”
 It’s the perfect spot for the entire family.

-Kids will want to spend the day exploring the 40+ water attractions & rides.
-Options include the meandering lazy river, Honolulu Half Pipe, white water tube rides, water slides, and four children’s water play areas.
+Kids will want to spend the day exploring the 40+ water attractions and rides.
+Options include the meandering lazy river, Honolulu Half Pipe, white water tube rides, water slides, wave pools, and four children’s water play areas.
 The water portion of the park is open during the summer from mid-May through August.

 The year-round adventure park offers thrill-seekers a chance to soar 100 feet above the ground on the Sky Coaster.
 Or test your stomach on the Cyclone Twister, spinning at over 50 miles an hour.